-- Drive flexible contracting to co-innovate and capture "unknown" future requirements. - Foster long-term strategic partnership to co-create and incentivise partners to 'scale fast or fail fast' - Allow pace in procurement to match with the shorter innovation cycle. - Optimise value for PETRONAS through governance based on outcome/value and Total Cost of Ownership (TCO) throughout the lifecycle of the asset.
+- Drive flexible contracting to co-innovate and capture "unknown" future requirements. - outcomes. - Allow pace in procurement to match with the shorter innovation cycle. - Optimise value for PETRONAS through governance based on outcome/value and Total Cost of Ownership (TCO) throughout the lifecycle of the asset.